 Back pain is a common symptom during pregnancy.
 It can worsen during the third trimester as the advancing pregnancy puts increasing strain and stress on your back.
 Some simple remedies can help ease your pain.
-Consult your doctor if you have any concerns about it.
+Consult your doctor if you have any concerns about back pain in the third trimester.

 According to the American College of Obstetricians and Gynecologists (ACOG), the following factors related to pregnancy cause back pain to appear or worsen during the third trimester of pregnancy: